 Thou shalt always be changed by what is said to you

-So much of improvisational theatre involves combining and justifying the various ideas of those involved.
+So much of improvisational theatre requires combining and justifying the various ideas of those involved.
 This commandment is a great reminder that it is not enough to merely give lip service to your partner’s idea or offer, but that you must allow it to push you off your preordained course.
-For those of us inclined to planning or thinking ahead (I am certainly in this camp), we should probably indelibly tattoo this motto somewhere on our body so that we keep it front of mind in our work.
+For those of us inclined to planning or thinking ahead (I am certainly in this camp) we should probably indelibly tattoo this motto somewhere on our body so that we keep it front of mind in our work.

 There can be so many things weighing against us in this battle to be flexible and resilient.
 If you’ve subliminally planned out a few next steps, an unexpected wrench in the works can throw you off your game and preconceived notion for how the scene “should” turn out.
 If you like control or struggle with trust, truly letting a new direction emerge can elevate your fear levels as you now have to deeply invest your energy into your partner(s).
 If the proffered idea strikes you as inferior or bland or trite or over-original, it can be exceedingly difficult to abandon your seemingly more nuanced or colorful or unique or organic choice.
 But this is what improv and, one could argue, theatre in general is about: change.
 And improv specifically is about the risk of adding energies together in new and surprising ways and finding the unexpected connections therein.
 Otherwise, we’d just do these make-em-ups by ourselves!